AkshayKumarC132/PeerCheck/README.md

 The `validate-procedure/` endpoint allows you to upload an audio file along with the original procedure document (PDF, DOCX or plain text).
-After transcription, the API extracts the instructions, compares the conversation with each step and highlights any missed instructions.
+After transcription, the API extracts the instructions, aligns the conversation to the first matching step and highlights any missed instructions.
+PDF and DOCX files are automatically converted to text before comparison.

 Example usage: